Everything You Need to Know About Choosing Brand Fonts

 12. Seek Professional Help

-If typography and branding are not your expertise, bring in a professional brand designer.
-They can guide you through the process and make sure your choices are in line with your brand’s vision.
+If typography and branding are not your expertise, hire a professional brand designer.
+They can guide you through the process and ensure that your choices align with your brand’s vision.

 Useful Typography Tools and Resources

-Here are a few more useful resources and tools worth looking into:
+Here are a few more valuable resources and tools worth looking into:

-• Typewolf is great for inspiration for new fonts and font pairing.
+- Typewolf is excellent for inspiration for new fonts and font pairing.

-• My article gives you 20 practical tips to improve your typography, including tips and tricks I didn’t mention here.
+- My article provides 20 practical tips for improving your typography, including tips and tricks I didn’t mention here.

 Summary

-In short, choosing brand fonts can be a challenge.
-But with the knowledge from this article, you’ll be well equipped to find fonts that reflect your brand identity while being distinctive, legible, versatile and timeless.
+As you can see, choosing brand fonts can be challenging.
+But with the knowledge from this article, you’ll be well-equipped to find fonts that reflect your brand identity while being distinctive, legible, versatile, and timeless.

 And over time, you have a good chance of turning your brand fonts into distinctive brand assets.